 Get Help Today

 While kava is marketed as a safe and natural supplement in the U.S., it still has the potential for abuse and addiction.
 Due to the dangerous health consequences it can cause, anyone that feels attached to or craves the substance should seek help.
-If you think that you may be suffering from an addiction to kava, contact a dedicated specialist today and learn about your potential treatment options.
+If you think that you may be suffering from an addiction to kava, contact a dedicated provider today and learn about your potential treatment options.

 Get help today